computationalmystic/sengfs19-group6/sprint-2/README.md

 For now a banner is displayed to let the user know that they have reached that page, and more details will be coming soon.

-The UI code was then deployed on a Ruby on rails backend server, which hosts the application.
+The UI code was then deployed on a Ruby on Rails backend server, which hosts the application.
 By clicking on the link provided, you can view our frontend application in it's current state.
 In the future, we hope to use the ruby on rails backend capabilities to read the api endpoints and cache the data